santiment/academy/src/docs/neuro-api/metrics/top-social-gainers-losers/index.md

 ---
-title: Top Social Gainers / Losers
+title: Neuro API - Top Social Gainers / Losers
 author: Santiment Team
-# References
-#

 ---

 This returns the projects that have gained or lost the most Social